juxt/mach/README.md

 ## Recipes

-Makefile entries have target names (the keys) and recipes (actions or maps which describe when and how to build the target).
+Machfile entries have target names (the keys) and recipes (actions or maps which describe when and how to build the target).
 If you use a map, you can put anything you like in this map, but keys with the `mach` namespace are reserved.